 - Front-end operations

-Before you begin creating your resume, search online to scan resumes in your target industry.
+Before you begin creating your resume, search online to scan professional resumes in your target industry.
 Visit job boards or social media sites like LinkedIn to see how others in the field are positioning their skills and experience.
+Be sure to so hiring managers take notice.

 At FrankCrum Staffing, we review your resume with you and suggest edits to help it stay at the top of the stack.
-Click here to learn more about FrankCrum Staffing and to search our current openings.
+Learn how a staffing agency can be .
+Click to learn more about FrankCrum Staffing and to search our current openings.